grasski/PartyPokerPolicy/README.md

 ### Permissions
 To function properly, PartyPoker requires the following permissions:

+- **VIBRATE**: This permission allows app to vibrate according to the player's settings.

 - **ACCESS_WIFI_STATE**: This permission allows the app to check the state of Wi-Fi connectivity.
 It is used to ensure that the device can connect to nearby devices for gameplay.

 - **CHANGE_WIFI_STATE**: This permission allows the app to change Wi-Fi connectivity states, which is necessary to establish and maintain connections between devices.